Creating Context based email marketing

 Add to that a great talk on Context from James Murray – who handles context for the search engine Bing, and the result is this blog post.

 According to the Cynefin model, complex is very difficult to control, it changes rapidly.
-Whereas complicated is structural, it has a pattern, it’s consistent.
+Whereas complicated is structural in nature.
+Complicated has a pattern, it’s consistent.

 So Context is complex.
-Whereas business can be complicated.
+Whereas business is often complicated.

 When creating context based email marketing consider this.

-Your marketing plan is complicated.
-It is a series of pre-set marketing messages which will occur when a specific criteria has been met.
-It could be normal scheduled marketing messages to marketing lists.
-Or it could be more complicated, and based on the previous behaviour of your audience.
+Marketing plans are usually complicated, especially for email marketing.
+They are made up of a series of pre-set marketing messages which will occur when a specific criteria has been met.
+The marketing plan will include scheduled marketing messages to marketing lists.
+But increasingly they need to be more sophisticated, relating to the previous behaviour of your audience.

 Unfortunately, like the weather, your audience is complex.